LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 We made the `Task` class extend the `play.db.ebean.Model` super class to have access to Play built-in Ebean helper.
 We also added proper persistence annotations, and created a `find` helper to initiate queries.

-Let's implement the CRUD operations:
+Let’s implement the CRUD operations:

 ```
 public static List<Task> all() {